axa-ch/easy-config/README.md

 ### Stylelint BEM Patterns Config

-To make sure your classes will be properly named according to [BEM](http://getbem.com/), you might enable the myaxa-config bem pattern plugin.
+To make sure your classes will be properly named according to [BEM](http://getbem.com/), you might enable the easy-config bem pattern plugin.
 First you need to install `stylelint-selector-bem-pattern`

 ```shell